ecoCrafters/ecocrafters-api/README.md

 https://documenter.getpostman.com/view/11927320/2s93m1Z44Y

-Refer to the [API documentation](/docs/api.md) for more details on each endpoint, their request/response formats, and required authentication.
+Refer to the for more details on each endpoint, their request/response formats, and required authentication.

 ## Contributing